airinnova/airfoils/docs/source/index.rst

     :width: 250 px
     :scale: 100 %

-*Airfoils* is a small Python library for object-oriented airfoil modelling.
+*Airfoils* is a small *Python* library for object-oriented airfoil modelling.
+This library provides tools to query geometric information about arbitrary airfoils.
+An airfoil object is defined by upper and a lower surface coordinates.

 Airfoil objects can be imported from files.
-Airfoil definitions hosted on the `UIUC Airfoil Coordinates Database <https://m-selig.ae.illinois.edu/ads/coord_database.html>`_ are supported.
+Airfoil definitions hosted on the `UIUC Airfoil Coordinates Database <https://m-selig.ae.illinois.edu/ads/coord_database.html>`_ are fully supported.
 Alternatively, airfoil objects can be instantiated from a NACA-4-series definition.

+**Features**

+* Interpolation of airfoils coordinates

+    * Surface coordinates
+    * Camberline coordinates
+    * Chordline coordinates

+* Linear interpolation between two different airfoils (*MorphAirfoil*)

+    * Computation of normal vectors

+* Plotting of airfoils

 Example
 -------